Interesting Facts about Rocks and 3 Different Types

 4. Breccia

-Organic sedimentary rocks: They are sedimentary rocks that were formed as a result of the deposition of animal remains, such as the shells of microscopic animals containing calcium carbonate or silica and plant remains on the sea floor in the form of thick layers, as time passes it gets hardened.
+Organic sedimentary: They are sedimentary rocks that were formed as a result of the deposition of animal remains, such as the shells of microscopic animals containing calcium carbonate or silica and plant remains on the sea floor in the form of thick layers, as time passes it gets hardened.
 The types of organic sedimentary rocks include:

 1. Limestone